3DBAG/3dbag-docs/docs/en/delivery/gpkg.md

 [GeoPackage](https://www.geopackage.org/) is an open geodata format, based on [SQLite](https://www.sqlite.org/index.html).
 It supports vector features, tile matrix sets, attributes and also extensions.
 The format can be used for storing certain types of 3D geometry.
 It is widely adopted an can be used in QGIS, ArcGIS and FME too.

-We have 3D BAG GeoPackage files available separately for each tile, and we also offer one big file that contains the entire 3D BAG dataset.
+We have 3DBAG GeoPackage files available separately for each tile, and we also offer one big file that contains the entire 3DBAG dataset.
 The GeoPackage files contain [all the layers](../../schema/layers/#data-layers).

 ### GeoPackage data dump file
 When working with the compressed GeoPackage files, it is not strictly necessary to decompress them.
 GDAL supports [virtual file systems](https://gdal.org/user/virtual_file_systems.html#vsizip-zip-archives), which allows to access the contents of the compressed .gpkg without decompressing the file first.
-The GeoPackage that contains the entire 3D BAG (the data dump file) has been compressed as a [Seek-Optimized ZIP (SOZip)](https://gdal.org/user/virtual_file_systems.html#sozip-seek-optimized-zip) file.
+The GeoPackage that contains the entire 3DBAG (the data dump file) has been compressed as a [Seek-Optimized ZIP (SOZip)](https://gdal.org/user/virtual_file_systems.html#sozip-seek-optimized-zip) file.
 [GDAL (from version 3.7)](https://gdal.org/user/virtual_file_systems.html#sozip-seek-optimized-zip) supports the seek-optimized profile for .zip files, giving an improved performance.

 An example GDAL command for accessing the uncompressed Netherlands GeoPackage: